TheCodeCompany/tcc-wp-to-contentful/README.md

    npm run setup
    ```

-4. **Edit your configuration**
+4. **Edit your configuration in relation to WP & Contentful**
-   Open `config.js` and update with your WordPress and Contentful details.
+   Open `config.js` and update with:
+   a.
+WordPress:
+    - endpoint - Rest API endpoint of your WP site
+    - importPostCount - Number of posts to be processed when running your migrat script

+   b.
+Contentful:
+    - AccessToken - Get the API key from your Contentful https://www.contentful.com/developers/docs/concepts/apis/
+    - spaceId - YOu can get it from your App's URL https://www.contentful.com/help/spaces/find-space-id/
+    - environment - by default master
+    - contentType - blogPost is default but it varies in the your target Contentful site https://www.contentful.com/help/content-types/
+    - contentFormat - richtext is the default

 5. **Run the migration**
    ```bash